uma-email/poc/README.md

 ![GUI](./images/gui.png)

-# Decentralized Authorization Network
+# Decentralized Identity-Based Access Control

 ## Sequence diagrams

-To transfer data from sender to recipient, AEMS uses the Decentralized Authorization Network (DAN) technology that is built around the UMA 2.0 protocol standard (AEMS ⊃ DAN ⊃ UMA 2.0).
+To transfer data from sender to recipient, AEMS uses the Decentralized Identity-Based Access Control (DIBAC) technology that is built around the UMA 2.0 protocol standard (AEMS ⊃ DIBAC ⊃ UMA 2.0).

-DAN works without shared OIDC provider and without federated OIDC providers.
+DIBAC works without central OIDC provider as well as without federated OIDC providers.
 There is no need to have a trust relationship (contract) between security domains foo.com and bar.com.
 This concept uses the UMA-compliant challenge–response mechanism with the permission ticket.

 The RqP Client is pre-registered as a universal AEMS public client at the UMA server (an open network) or is registered as a confidential client (a closed network).